locustcloud/extension/media/copilot_tutorial/01-copilot.md

     ***Prompt:***

-    1. [Simple] Could you write me a locustfile containing one user and 3 tasks?
+    1. Could you write me a locustfile containing one user and 3 tasks?

-    2. [Advanced] Could you please regenerate a locustfile that loop through a list of URL:s using FastHttp user that do 3 different tasks authenticate (POST), inventory (GET), cart/add (POST)
+    2. Could you please regenerate a locustfile that loop through a list of URL:s using FastHttp user that do 3 different tasks authenticate (POST), inventory (GET), cart/add (POST)

     **What Happens:**
     - Copilot creates locustfile as instructed.